Fathers & Sons // The Patrol Series

 Trash — Your Responsibility

-There are no trash cans in the backcountry.
-Every father-son pair is responsible for packing out 100% of their own trash.
-This includes all food packaging, wrappers, uneaten food, used TP, and anything else you brought in.
+There are no trash cans in the backcountry, so each pair packs out everything they bring in.
 Bring a kitchen-size trash bag for camp and a gallon ziplock for day hikes.
 All trash goes in the bear canister at night — food packaging smells like food to a bear.
-Do not leave trash at the campsite, buried in the ground, or in a fire ring.
-If you pack it in, you pack it out.
-No exceptions.

 Leave No Trace